OSGeo/gdal/gdal/doc/source/drivers/vector/geojson.rst

    arrays of strings, integers or reals as a OGR String.
 Default is NO.
    Can also be set with the OGR_GEOJSON_ARRAY_AS_STRING configuration option.
+-  **DATE_AS_STRING** = YES/NO: (GDAL >= 3.0.3) Whether to expose
+   date/time/date-time content using dedicated OGR date/time/date-time types or as a OGR String.
+Default is NO (that is date/time/date-time are detected as such).
+   Can also be set with the OGR_GEOJSON_DATE_AS_STRING configuration option.

 To explain FLATTEN_NESTED_ATTRIBUTES, consider the following GeoJSON
 fragment: